Try These Easy Handy Hints to Fix Common Home Issues

 Wrapping Paper Clips

-It’s best to have switches and outlets labeled, so it’s easy to figure out which breaker to shut off when you need to change a switch or outlet.
+It’s best to have switches and outlets labeled, so it’s easy to figure out which circuit breaker to shut off when you need to change a switch or outlet.
 If there isn’t anyone around to help you with this project, use a radio.
 Just plug it into an outlet and blast some music.
 Then, flip breakers until the radio shuts off.
-Learn this little trick to read breaker numbers more easily.
+Once you have identified which breakers control what, mark them!

 Note Breaker Number On Outlet Cover